Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/2_map_the_data_to_graph.md

 As you can see in the above code the `scene` type nodes has two variable called `name` and `description`. we can declare variables in `jac` with the `has` key word.
 Similarly the `actor` type nodes has two variables called `name` and `dialogue`. now let's build the graph by connecting these nodes by edges and assigning variables to them.

 ## 3. Building the initial graph
 To build the graph we are creating the build_graph walker.
-To get more clear picture about Jaseci walkers go to [here](../../CanoniCAI/codelabs/lang_docs/walkers.md) for some example programs using walkers concept go to here [here](../../CanoniCAI/codelabs/lang_docs/walkers_by_example.md).
+To get more clear picture about Jaseci walkers and for some example programs using walkers concept go to [here](../../docs/development/abstractions/walkers).

 ```jac
 walker build_graph{